*This post may contain affiliate links. Please read our disclosure for more info.

 Its ability to charge up to 5 devices means that you won’t have to wait hours for each of your individual devices to charge up, and you can also recharge on the go if you need to.

+Depending on where you’re located, the Newvanga travel adaptor is another good alternative.
 It provides a great range of plug types and is light-weight to carry.
 This comes in handy when carrying everything on your back!

 Plug Format Type: G